NREL/OpenStudio-user-documentation/docs/getting_started/getting_started.md

 ## Installation Instructions
 OpenStudio is supported on Windows 7 - 8.1, OS X 10.9 - 10.10, and 64-bit Ubuntu 14.04.

-OpenStudio 1.6.0 works with EnergyPlus 8.2 Update 1, which is now bundled with the OpenStudio installer.
-It is no longer necessary to download and install EnergyPlus separately
+OpenStudio 1.6.0 works with EnergyPlus 8.2.0 Update 1, which is now bundled with the OpenStudio installer.
+It is no longer necessary to download and install EnergyPlus separately.

 __Download and install SketchUp__